ttcpavle/Ray-tracer-in-C/README.md

 5) Render the scene (Color* is image which is array or flat memory matrix of colors)
 6) Export image with `stbi_image_write()` which is available in stb_image_write.h library from Sean Barrett

-More info about functions is available in .h or .c files
+- Info about functions is available in .h or .c files
+- More render examples in Rendering_&_transforms_in_C/renders/

-**REMEMBER TO EDIT CONFIG.H**
+- **REMEMBER TO EDIT CONFIG.H**

 ### Features:
 - faces are triangulated while reading wavefront (fan triangulation)